juergenweb/FrontendForms/README.md

 Only to mention:
 The top 100 password list will be checked once a month on GitHub, if the file has been modified.
 Once a month is enough and GitHub allows only a certain amount of requests per day.
-Otherwise you will get a 403 error.
+Otherwise you will get a 403 error (too many requests).
-So checking it once a month does not bomb their server with too much requests.
+So checking it once a month does not bomb their server with too many requests.
 If something has been changed on the list, it will be downloaded and added to the blacklist automatically.
 So the list is always up-to-date.

-### Statistic section of blocked users to identify spammer
-In addition to the IP-banning blacklist, a statistic section which informs you about users that have been blocked, is part of the anti-spam measures.
-A user will be blocked if, for example, he needs too many attempts to send the form (depending on your settings in the backend).
-In this section you can get more information about this user, and you have 2 buttons to add or remove it to the IP blacklist.

 ## Module configuration settings
 At the backend there are a lot of options for global settings.
 Fe you can choose if you want to add a wrapper container to the input field or not or if you want to add an outer wrapper to the complete form field (including label, input field, description, notes,...).